 Board of Directors

-WordSpace’s Board is comprised of working writers, critics, musicians, artists and educators.
+WordSpace’s Board of Directors is comprised of working writers, critics, musicians, artists and educators.

 Young Eui Choi, Board Member